phtal-org/internet-draft-xrel/draft-jamontoya-xrel-latest.md

 #%XREL 1.0 Collection

 schedulingService:
-  description: Refers to an appointment scheduling service resource related to the context resource.
+  description: Refers to an event scheduling service resource related to the context resource.
 patient:
   description: Refers to a patient resource related to the context resource.
 ~~~